KarstenAMF/GerVADER/README.md

 and [GitHub - VADER](https://github.com/cjhutto/vaderSentiment).

+## Example usage and RapidAPI

+GerVADER can be used and tested on [RapidAPI - GerVADER](https://rapidapi.com/KarstenT/api/gervader).
+The API uses the same source code as this repository, so a free usage with unlimited quota is always available.
+At some point, the experimental v2 of GerVADER might be added to the API/repository.

 ## Paper

 For more information on **GerVADER**, please check the paper linked here: http://ceur-ws.org/Vol-2454/paper_14.pdf.
 As part of the LWDA2019 Proceedings: http://ceur-ws.org/Vol-2454/.